 Westway, New York’s Great Highway That Never Was

-The idea was to transform four miles of the West Side into one hundred acres of urban parkland that would embrace houses, shops, and offices—with a six-lane highway underneath.
+The idea was to transform four miles of the West Side into one hundred acres of urban parkland with a six-lane highway underneath.
 But Westway never happened.

 This is part of our weekly series, Lost Masterpieces, about the greatest works of architecture and art that were destroyed or never completed.

 Traipsing along the Hudson River on Manhattan’s West Side today, enjoying green spaces, stunning vistas, and happy people, it’s easy to forget that this area recently was a dump—symbolizing urban decay and governmental dysfunction.